There are Salem numbers with trace $-3$ and every degree at least $34$: Appendix

 \section{Appendix}

-We include in Table~\ref{appendix:table} the coefficients of the sporadic Salem polynomials with trace $-3$ and degree $34\leq 2d\leq 58$, which were not found using the families in Sections~\ref{S2.1} and~\ref{S2.2} and needed therefore a dedicated numerical search.
+We include in Table~\ref{appendix:table} the coefficients of the sporadic Salem polynomials with trace $-3$ and degree $34\leq 2d\leq 52$ and $58$, which were not found using the families in Sections~\ref{S2.1} and~\ref{S2.2} and needed therefore a dedicated numerical search.
 For each polynomial

 we list only the coefficients $(a_{2d},\dots,a_{d})$; the others are obtained by the symmetry $a_k=a_{2d-k}$.
-The polynomials with degree $34\leq 2d\leq 40$ were announced in~\cite{EMRS} and~\cite{ERS}.
-The remaining ones, with degree $42\leq 2d\leq 58$, are new and were found with the method described in Section~\ref{S2.4}.
+The polynomials with degree $34\leq 2d\leq 40$ were announced in~\cite{EMRS} and~\cite{ERS}, and can be found in~\cite{S}.
+The remaining ones, with degree $42\leq 2d\leq 52$ and $58$, are new and were found with the method described in Section~\ref{S2.4}.